teamg4it/g4it/services/documentation/content/3-technical-documentation/4-backend_documentation/2-api_documentation/2-evaluation/api_evaluating_digital_service.md

 The EvaluatingService retrieves active criteria for evaluation or defaults to predefined criteria if none are active and then handles the logic for initiating and managing evaluation tasks.

-## Asynchronous Execution
+## Evaluation Execution

-The asynchronous evaluation process follows these steps:
+The evaluation process follows these steps:

 {{< mermaid align="center">}}